 The city will lease a portion of the building facilities to the nonprofit Making a Difference, an after-school and summer youth program focused on middle school children.

 A draft lease agreement with the program, also approved Tuesday, will also include shared use of the building’s second-floor conference room.
-United Way of Northwest Oklahoma currently occupies a suite on the floor.
+United Way of Enid and Northwest Oklahoma currently occupies a suite on the floor.

 Ward 4 Commissioner Jonathan Waddell, who motioned to approve the letter and purchase, also proposed modifying the duration of the agreement with the youth program from one year to 10 years.